Garuda Indonesia Flight 152: Victims

-The passengers were mostly Indonesian, with six Japanese, four German, three Taiwanese, two American, two British, two Canadian, one Australian, one Belgian, one Dutch, one French, one Italian, one Malaysian, and one Swedish national.
+The passengers were mostly Indonesian, but it also includes six Japanese, four German, three Taiwanese, two American, two British, two Canadian, two Ghanaian, one Australian, one Belgian, one Dutch, one French, one Italian, one Malaysian, one Pakistani, one South African and one Swedish national as well.

 Nationalities of the passengers and crew

 Passenger remains

 Forty-eight of the bodies recovered from the crash were never identified and were buried in a mass grave in a cemetery outside Medan's Polonia Airport, where 61 victims of the 1979 Garuda Fokker F28 crash were also buried.
 The remaining 186 bodies were identified and returned to their families for private burial.

 Investigation

 The causes of the crash, according to the official report of the National Transportation Safety Committee (NTSC), were:

-"There was confusion regarding turning direction of left turn instead of right turn at critical position during radar vectoring that reduced the flight crew's vertical awareness while they were concentrating on the aircraft’s lateral changes.
+"There was confusion regarding turning direction of left turn instead of right turn at critical position during radar vectoring that reduced the flight crew's vertical awareness while they were concentrating on the aircraft's lateral changes.
 These caused the aircraft to continue descending below the assigned altitude of 2000 ft and hit treetops at 1550 ft above mean sea level."

 The report also criticized the airline's conversion training for pilots who fly both the A300-600 and A300B4-FF models.
 The former is equipped with digital navigation displays, while the latter is equipped with analog equipment.
 Though both are sufficient for conducting instrument approaches, the captain may have been overwhelmed due to his lack of familiarity with the analog instrumentation.

 Contributing to the accident was the failure of the Ground Proximity Warning System (GPWS) for undetermined reasons and the inadequate vectoring charts used by the controllers at Medan.